Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: Simulations

 \subsection{Teleport Model on Random Positioned \Aps}

 In this section we offer a preliminary assessment of the possibility to use the machinery developed so far in real applications.
-To this purpose, we developed a simulation framework in MATLAB and studied a scenario where \num{8} \aps are positioned in a plane uniformly at random.
+To this purpose, we developed a simulation framework in MATLAB and studied a scenario where \num{8} \aps are positioned on a plane at random according to a uniform (bivariate) probability distribution, i.e. \emph{uniformly at random}.
 Each \ap has a circular coverage area of the same size.
 We considered \num{350} different configurations, with the constraint that the coverage area of $a_0$ has non-void intersection with the coverage area of the remaining \aps, meaning that \ac{FK} is achieved as soon as all \num{7} neighbours are reported to $a_0$.
 We compute the tessellation of each configuration using a classical Monte Carlo sampler.
-For each of these \num{350} configurations, we computed the expected time of \knowledge{\num{0.9}} $\Exp{\tau}$ together with the number of steps sufficient to guarantee \knowledge{\num{0.9}} with \SI{90}{\percent} confidence, \ie $S(0.9)$.
+For each of these \num{350} configurations, we computed the expected time to \knowledge{\num{0.9}} $\Exp{\tau}$ together with the number of steps sufficient to guarantee \knowledge{\num{0.9}} with \SI{90}{\percent} confidence, \ie $S(0.9)$.
 The inter-report time being fixed during this first experiment, the amount of time in seconds to achieve \knowledge{\num{0.9}} is directly proportional to the number of steps just evaluated.

 Figure~\ref{fig:7moving} displays the empirical probability mass function of these two quantities. $\Exp{\tau}$ is centered around \num{10} steps, while $S(0.9)$ is shifted on higher values, as expected being an upper bound.